 2. Eligibility.
 The Services are available only in the United States (but not the U.S. Virgin Islands, Puerto Rico, and other U.S. territories and possessions).
 To be eligible to use the Services, you: must not be domiciled, reside, or have a principal place of business outside the United States; must not be engaged in any illegal activity or any activity reasonably likely to cause notoriety, harm, or damage to the reputation of Intuit, our sponsor banks, and card or payment networks (such as VISA, MasterCard, American Express, Discover, JCB, NACHA, PayPal, and Apple Pay); must not be listed on a VISA Terminated Merchant File, MasterCard MATCH, or any other third party or governmental prohibited merchant or individual lists; and must comply with our Acceptable Use Policy.
 If previously identified by VISA risk programs, you must self-disclose when the identification occurred and under what specific programs.
 You may only use the Services for the business and purpose described by you in your Merchant Application (see Section 6 below).

 4. Verification; Credit Checks.
-You agree and authorize us (directly or through third parties) to make any inquiries we consider necessary to verify your identity and account information, or to determine your current and ongoing creditworthiness.
+You agree and authorize us (directly or through third parties) to make any inquiries we consider necessary to verify your identity and account information, or to determine your current and ongoing creditworthiness, financial status, and/or ability to perform the obligations hereunder.
 This may include asking you to confirm your email address, mobile/phone numbers, or bank accounts, or by verifying your information against third-party databases (including by obtaining your individual and business credit report, personal profile, or other information from one or more third-party databases).
 If you are a QuickBooks merchant, you agree that we may access and use your QuickBooks account information for underwriting, identity verification, or fraud analysis purposes.
 Additionally, you agree that your bank and the consumer reporting agencies may release any and all individual and business credit and financial information to us.
 You further authorize us to disclose any information obtained from any source (including credit reports) to any governmental, administrative, or regulatory entity, our respective vendors and affiliates for fraud or verification purposes, any third party to the extent such parties provide Services to you or us, or to comply with applicable law or investigation, including, without limitation, the USA PATRIOT Act.
-You acknowledge and agree that we may request that you provide additional information at any time, including but not limited to: a copy of a government-issued ID (such as a passport or driver’s license); your business license; taxpayer ID number; financial or bank statements; or your personal or business tax returns.
+You acknowledge and agree that we may request that you provide additional information at any time, including but not limited to: a copy of a government-issued ID (such as a passport or driver's license); your business license; taxpayer ID number; financial or bank statements; utility bills; or your personal or business tax returns.

 5. Participating Sponsor Banks; Commercial Entity Agreements.
 You acknowledge and agree that this Agreement is between you and Intuit, not with any other third party (including, but not limited to, any card or payment network such as MasterCard, VISA, JCB, Discover, American Express, PayPal, Apple Pay, or any of our sponsor banks), however, these third parties are third-party beneficiaries of this Agreement.
 We may require that you enter into separate and direct agreements (a "Commercial Entity Agreement") with one or more of our sponsor banks or card networks if your processing volume exceeds certain threshold amounts.
 A copy of the Commercial Entity Agreement can be found in our Legal Documents page which shall be in effect, and considered accepted by you, upon your exceeding such threshold amounts.
 In certain circumstances, new pricing terms, including but not limited to card processing rates and fees, may apply.
 You agree that our sponsor bank and all parties to a Commercial Entity Agreement may rely on the information you provided in your Merchant Application for approval and underwriting of your Commercial Entity Agreement.
 Terms of the Commercial Entity Agreement will govern your use of the specific services contemplated under the Commercial Entity Agreement.